formfcw/directus-extension-flexible-editor/README.md

 4. On the `Field` tab, set the field to `Hidden on Detail` because we are managing the M2A items through Flexible Editor.
 Therefore, no interface is required for the M2A field.

+    > **Note**: If you use Flexible Editor inside groups – especially inside nested groups –, make sure you put your `editor_nodes field` in the same group as your `Flexible Editor field`, otherwise they may lose their connection!

 5. Now that you have created your M2A field, open the interface settings for your Flexible Editor field and connect to the M2A field by selecting it in the `M2A Reference Field`.

 6. Set the `Item Duplication Fields` for your junction collection (`xxxx_editor_nodes`) in the data model settings.
 This is required for `copy & paste` or `drag & drop` to work.